-Full guidance can be found here for New Style Employment and Support Allowance, New Style Jobseekers Allowance and dual claims.
+Full guidance can be found here for New Style Employment and Support Allowance Only claims and New Style Jobseeker's Allowance Only claims.

 These pages bring all the information relevant to the New Style benefits into one place.

 Please use this page and the links out to specific websites / products to aid understanding of these benefits.
 This helps guide claimants to make the right decisions on claiming in respect to their circumstances.